 When are Property Owners Liable for Staircase Accidents?

 Most building codes specify technical requirements on how to build and maintain stairs to keep them safe and functional.
 A property owner is legally responsible for keeping his properties safe for the public by abiding by the building code.
+When filing a claim against the property owner, it is important to establish that there was negligence on his part.
+Here are some situations where the property owner is liable for a staircase fall accident on his property.

 • The property owner or his employee knew of the dangerous condition of his staircase but did not do anything to mend it.